 Reporting - The Permittee is required to report: 1) incidents when emissions in excess of the opacity threshold values have been observed, 2) and results of PM source tests.
-The Permittee is required to include copies of the results of all visible emission observations with the stationary source operating report.
+The Permittee is required to include copies of the results of all visible emission observations with the operating report.

-Dual Fuel-Fired Sources:
+Dual Fuel-Fired Emission Units:

-For EU ID(s) < insert EU ID numbers>, as long as they operate only on gas, monitoring consists of an annual certification that only gaseous fuels were used in the equipment.
-When any of these sources operates on a backup liquid fuel for more than 400 hours in a calendar year, monitoring as detailed in Conditions 9 and 12 is required for that source in accordance with department Policy and Procedure No. AWQ 04.02.103, Topic # 2, 10/8/04.
-When any of these sources operates on a backup liquid fuel for less than 400 hours in a calendar year, monitoring for that source consists of an annual certification of compliance with the particulate matter standard.
+For EU ID(s) <insert EU ID numbers>, as long as they operate only on gas, monitoring consists of certification statement in the operating report to indicate whether only gaseous fuels were used in the equipment during the period covered by the report.
+When any of these emission units operates on a backup liquid fuel for more than 400 hours in a calendar year, monitoring as detailed in Conditions 9 and 12 is required for that emission unit in accordance with department Policy and Procedure No. AWQ 04.02.103, Topic # 2, 10/8/04.
+When any of these emission units operates on a backup liquid fuel for 400 hours or less in a calendar year, monitoring for that source consists of an annual certification of compliance with the particulate matter standard.
 The 400-hour trigger for additional monitoring applies to each individual unit and not as a combined total for all units.

-Insignificant Sources:
+Insignificant Emission Units:

-For EU ID(s) < insert EU ID numbers>, no monitoring is required because these sources are insignificant sources based on actual emissions.
-EU ID(s) < insert EU ID numbers > must not exceed operational hour limit(s) as required by Condition(s) < insert Conditions that apply>.
+For EU ID(s) <insert EU ID numbers>, no monitoring is required because these emission units are insignificant emission units based on actual or potential emissions.
+EU ID(s) <insert EU ID numbers> must not exceed operational hour limit(s) as required by Condition(s) <insert Conditions that apply>.
 As long as they operate within these limits, they are considered insignificant sources by emissions as specified in 18 AAC 50.326(e) and no monitoring is required in accordance with department Policy and Procedure No. AWQ 04.02.103, Topic # 3, 10/8/04.
 The Permittee must annually certify compliance under Condition <insert condition reference to Annual Compliance Certification condition number> with the particulate matter standard.